Envek/rubyworld-keep-it-ruby/slides.md

 </v-clicks>

 <!--
-But which one to choose for an application written in Ruby?
+But which one to choose for a Ruby app?
+[click]
 Should it be one written in the same language?
 But if it is a dedicated service, does it matter?
-Maybe it is better to choose the one that is the most easy to use from a Ruby app?
+[click]Maybe it is better to choose the one that is the most easy to use from a Ruby app?
 -->

 ---